adastra1826/fleet-ux-improvements/README.md

 - UX improvements to the tools in the current workflow
 - Config UI for this extension
 - Save specific notes per environment
+- Ability to collapse a tool but still show the output (ie, hide all input parameters)
+- Display current environment name/codename in the task creation page
+- Add "Execute to this step" button (execute all steps up to the current one)
+- Repository of all submitted prompts with custom notes area for each one

 #### Known Bugs
+- Problem description not being saved or recognized
 - Script does not activate on task page unless the page is refreshed
+- "Duplicate to end" button switches places with "duplicate" button and stops working (under investigation to find cause.
+Likely needs a mutation observer for the default tool bar.)
+- Duplicate to end button icon makes no sense